Timecode and Frame Rates: Everything You Need to Know

 Why not?
-Because many cameras and audio recorders have quartz crystal or similar kinds of clocks which are neither highly precise nor consistent across devices.
+Because many cameras and audio recorders have quartz crystal or similar kinds of clocks that are neither highly precise nor consistent across devices.
 This means that two different cameras may count a second slightly differently.
 It doesn’t take long, sometimes as little as half an hour, for two devices to drift apart enough to have visible sync issues.
-This quickly becomes a problem considering one frame of drift is enough to notice a lip sync error.
+This quickly becomes a problem considering one frame of drift is enough to notice a lip-sync error.

 It’s less significant with a single camera (although still possible between your camera and audio recorder), but can be quite dramatic when using multiple cameras.

 You might be wondering why I haven’t mentioned jam-sync.
-Jam-sync refers to a situation in which you have a master video camera and a slave audio camera.
-If the master camera has a timecode problem in which there is a drop-out, the slave camera fills in with timecode.
-So jam-sync is not necessarily true sync if there’s any issue with the slave’s timecode relative to the master device’s timecode.
+Jam-sync refers to a situation in which you have a primary video camera and a secondary audio camera.
+If the primary camera has a timecode problem in which there is a drop-out, the secondary camera fills in with timecode.
+So jam-sync isn’t true sync if there’s an issue with the secondary timecode relative to the primary device’s timecode.
 Each camera is still relying on its own internal clock, so cameras that are jam-synced have to be re-jam-synced frequently, otherwise their timecode starts to drift apart.

 It’s important to find out if TC In/Out Ports and Genlock were used on a multiple camera shoot if you weren’t on set because you’ll know right away to expect drift between the cameras.